microsoft/vscode-docs/docs/containers/python-user-rights.md

 # ... other directives such as installing requirements.txt file

-# Creates /appFolder in container if it does not already exist
+# Creates /app in container if it does not already exist
-# Ports code into /appFolder
+# Ports code into /app
-WORKDIR /appFolder
+WORKDIR /app
-ADD . /appFolder
+ADD . /app

-# Switching to a non-root user with permissions to /appFolder
+# Switches to a non-root user and changes the ownership of the /app folder"
-RUN useradd appuser && chown -R appuser /appFolder USER appuser
+RUN useradd appuser && chown -R appuser /app
+USER appuser

 CMD ["gunicorn", "--bind", "0.0.0.0:1024", "pythonPath.to.wsgi"]